 In the '“Integrated Assessment of Black Carbon and Tropospheric Ozone” of UNEP and WMO, IIASA identified 16 practical measures that would improve human health, secure crop yields and, at the same time, reduce global temperature increase in the near-term by up to 0.5 degrees.

 To initiate concrete action on these measures, US State Secretary Hillary Clinton launched a 'Climate and Clean Air Coalition to Reduce Short Lived Climate Pollutants' in February 2012, complementing efforts on CO2 emissions taken by countries under the UN Framework Convention on Climate Change.
-By July 2012, the Coalition was joined by 18 countries and nine non-state partners.
+By early 2018, the Coalition was joined by more than 50 countries and more than 60 non-state partners.

 Pollutants that are short-lived in the atmosphere such as black carbon, methane and hydrofluorocarbons (HFCs) are responsible for a substantial fraction of current global warming with particularly large impacts in urban areas and sensitive regions of the world like the Arctic, and have harmful health and environmental impacts.
 Addressing these short lived climate pollutants can have immediate, multiple benefits.
 Reducing them will protect human health and the environment now and slow the rate of climate change within the first half of this century.